Naomiweinberger/Hate-Speech/README.md

 I created a function to clean the tweets (removing capitalization,punctuation, numbers etc.) Then I used lemmatokenizer to split the words into tokens and find the root meaning of each word.
 I then used a vectorizer to transform the data to numerical form.
 _____________________________________________________________________________________________________________________________
 # **Data preprocessing Part 2**
-I also used a seperate notebook to preprocess the same data using the neural network library SpaCy.
+I also used a seperate notebook to preprocess the same data using the neural network library spaCy.
 Cleaning the text isn't required for spaCy as it takes in the contextual meaning from the text.
 _____________________________________________________________________________________________________________________________
 # **Modeling**
 I started off with a Naive Bayes as the base model.